 You should also read my post on how to drastically cut expenses, for more money-saving ideas.

-How much should one person spend on groceries?
+How much should grocery shopping on a budget for one person cost?

 For one person on a ‘tight’ budget, using the advice shared in this post, it costs between $100-$150 per month.

 In extreme budgeting cases, it’s possible to spend under $100 on groceries per month.